Tom Nairn

+Nairn writes that nationalism is both good and bad.
+He says that Scotland is different and uniquely moved to a modern state in the 1700s, with increased trade due to the union 1707.
+By contrast in Europe 1800s, nationalism took hold with the demise of empires, and the rise of nation states.
+Many European states used nationalism during the 1800s to deal with the uneven nature of capitalism.

 Early life

 Nairn was born on 2 June 1932 in Freuchie, Fife, the son of a primary school headmaster.
 He attended Dunfermline High School and the Edinburgh College of Art before graduating from the University of Edinburgh with an MA in Philosophy in 1956.
 He was awarded a British Council scholarship in 1957 to the Scuola Normale Superiore in Pisa, where he stayed for some time.
 As well as becoming fluent in Italian, it was during this sojourn that he began to transcend the limits of orthodox Marxism, particularly while exploring the writings of Antonio Gramsci.
 "If you were a Marxist [in Britain] you were a Stalinist or a Trotskyist," he later explained, "but I was insulated against that by my Italian experience... there was a much wider intellectual, cultural atmosphere that one could go on breathing."
 During the 1960s Nairn studied at the University of Dijon (now the University of Burgundy), worked in warehouses as a nightwatchman, and taught at various institutions including the University of Birmingham (1965–66).